You are here

 - Requests for funds to support activities and events must be made six (6) weeks prior to the date of the proposed event.

 - Event and meeting space on campus is limited, so requests will be dealt with on a first-come, first-served basis.
 Flexibility with dates and at least six (6) weeks advance notice is preferred.
 Request for space can be emailed to student services coordinator Sarah Krusemark.
-Please note, all events held during the Fall 2020 semester will be virtual.
+Please note, all events will be virtual until further notice.

 - Students will not be reimbursed for expenditures that do not have the final authorization of associate director of student life Anthony Sweeney.